This page has been translated automatically.

 Gui Gui#

-The pointer to the GUI of the engine Performance Profiler.
+The GUI of the engine Performance Profiler.

 bool Enabled#